niddk-data-challenge/Intermediate-Advanced-Level-Challenge-AI-Ready-TrialNet-Dataset/AI-Ready Scripts/README.md

-# TrialNet AI-Ready Scripts
+## TrialNet AI-Ready Scripts

-These two notebooks are Team-5's code used to merge raw datasets and prepare the dataset to be AI ready.
+These two notebooks are FI Consulting's (Team-5) code used to merge raw datasets and prepare the dataset to be AI ready.
 Please run the notebooks in the following order:

 1. Step1_merge_preparation.ipynb